sladg/lambda-server-adapter/README.md

 ## Acknowledgement

 This is a direct fork of [AWS Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter) which was re-written and simplified.
+It's based on AWS's [lambda_http](https://docs.rs/lambda_http/latest/lambda_http/).